bcli4d/readthedocs/docs/source/sections/webapp/OHIFViewer.rst

 Viewer Components
 _________________

-Clicking on a study in the table opens an Osimis Web Viewer in a new tab:
+Clicking on a Study Instance UID in the table opens an OHIF Viewer in a new tab:

 .. image:: OsimisInitialDisplay.png